jhades/ng2-minimal/README.md

 ### Installation Problems?

-npm installations sometimes fail.
-Its better in general to upgrade your npm to version 3, specially if running on a windows box.
-This will avoid problems with long paths.
+npm installations sometimes fail, specially if behind corporate proxies (but it's getting better).
+Its advisable in general to upgrade your npm to version 3, specially if running on a windows box.
+This will avoid any problems with long file paths.
 If you are having generic npm installation problems, try the following:

     rm -rf node_modules
     npm cache clean